-NEW: What technology requirements can I reasonably expect of students in my remote classes?
+What technology requirements can I reasonably expect of students in my remote classes?
 What resources are available for students who don't have the necessary technology?

 We’ve found the following requirements are typically the bare minimum to support most remote instruction:

 - A laptop or desktop computer.
 If the computer does not have a built-in microphone and camera, students will need a separate webcam with a microphone, which can be purchased online for under $50.

 Students who have difficulties with technology access should consult the Rutgers Technology Resources for Students page.
 Included on that page is a list of providers that may be offering free or low-cost internet access to students during the Covid-19 crisis.
 Students who indicate they have limited internet access or do not have access to a laptop or desktop should also be referred to the Dean of Students.

 Students purchasing equipment should be advised to shop for the best available price.
 Kite+key is the Rutgers Technology Store and a limited number of products are offered at an educational discount there.

 The University Software Portal at Rutgers offers various discounted and licensed software for faculty, staff, and students, including Microsoft Office.